 To complement these the Education Improvement Service also offer a wide range of consultancy and training packages tailor-made to suit the needs of individuals, departments, whole staff groups, individual school settings and clusters/groups of schools.

-Getting the best CPD and making a difference
+Getting the best continuous professional development and making a difference

-Effective and appropriate CPD can prove costly in terms of time and money invested in improvement activities.
+Effective and appropriate continuous professional development can prove costly in terms of time and money invested in improvement activities.
 It is vitally important that schools think very carefully about priorities for improvement across the school and for individuals or groups of staff.
-Outstanding CPD leaders will ensure that careful thought is given to linking identified training to the whole school improvement plan.
+Outstanding continuous professional development leaders will ensure that careful thought is given to linking identified training to the whole school improvement plan.
 Paying careful attention to the most recent inspection report for the school will give a clear indication regarding school improvement requirements through not only the identified key issues for improvement but also potential improvement priorities contained within the text of the report.

-CPD is most effective when all staff can see the rationale for improvement and change.
+Continuous professional development is most effective when all staff can see the rationale for improvement and change.
 All staff must be involved from the outset in organising and developing the professional development activity.
 If staff can see the purpose of the training and 'buy into it' the outcome is likely to be highly successful and pupils will benefit from the improvements that result in better teaching.

 Identifying in-school experts or those in another local school to share their good practice is a particularly powerful method of improving educational provision.
 Regular opportunities to see and hear what other professional colleagues are doing in their classrooms and hearing about some of their successful practices can make a difference to the skills of a number of people in a short space of time.